Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 the detection of epileptic seizures with motor components.
 Therefore, two datasets are created from the original data:
 -  with five features (3D Acceleration in x, y, z direction, heart rate and temperature)
--  with only three features (only 3D Acceleration)
+-  with only three features (only 3D Acceleration in x, y, z direction)

 Standard time series data augmentation techniques and Generative Adversarial Networks (GANs) - based augmentation is applied to the seizures available inside the dataset.